Writing in the Disciplines

 - Passing UW 1020 is a prerequisite to receiving WID credit for a course.
 A WID course taken before or simultaneously with UW 1020 will not count toward the WID requirement.

-- Students may receive WID credit for only one WID course in a single semester.
-They may take more than one WID course simultaneously, but only one will count toward the WID requirement.
+- Students may receive WID credit for up to four WID credits in a single semester.
+They may take more than one WID course simultaneously, but only four credits per semester will count toward the WID requirement.

 - Summer Sessions I and II count as a single semester.
-Only one WID taken during a given summer semester will count toward the WID requirement.
+Only up to four credits of WID taken during a summer semester will count toward the WID requirement.

 - Students may take as many WIDs as they wish.

 - The two WID courses can be in the student's major, minor or a related field, but they do not have to be; many students choose to take more than two WIDs and count them toward other requirements.

 - We recommend that students take one WID course in the sophomore year and one in the junior year.
 However, students may choose to take WID courses as late as the senior year.

-- Transfer students with 30 or more credits who have taken four credits of English composition and who have been approved for exemption from UW 1020 are still required to take two WID courses.
+- Transfer students with 30 or more credits who have taken 4-6 credits of English composition and who have been approved for exemption from UW 1020 are still required to take two WID courses.
 If you believe you qualify for an exemption, review the exemption requirements.